Illegally Dumped Rubbish

 The Litter Act 1979 and any Subsequent Amendments

-Action under the Litter Act can be taken when there is evidence as to who the offender is, for example:
+Action under the Litter Act can be taken when there is evidence of an offence and the transgressor can be identified.

 - An eyewitness recording a car registration number